nordic-institute/X-Road/development/native-lxd-stack/README.md

 ### Monitoring

-Host-level monitoring is provided by [Netdata](https://www.netdata.cloud/), installed via snap on the LXD host (the Lima VM on macOS, or the Linux host directly).
+Host-level monitoring is provided by [Netdata](https://www.netdata.cloud/).
 Netdata auto-discovers every `xrd-*` container as a cgroup — no agent runs inside the X-Road containers.